Share This Guide, Choose Your Platform!

 The actual formula

-Please note, the formula you should use when you recharge your expenses to your client are as follows:
+Most importantly, the formula you should use when you recharge your UK contracting expenses to your client are as follows:

 - First, please reduce any standard-rated costs to their pre-VAT amount in your contractor invoice or expenses list.
 Most importantly, an expense which includes VAT will be a VAT-inclusive service or supply of goods.
 Certainly, standard-rated expenses will include travel costs such as hotel bills, parking fees and meals out.
 On the other hand, certain costs like flights and rail fares do not include VAT and as a result these are zero-rated costs.
 In conclusion, when a business is VAT registered, the invoice/receipt from the supplier will contain a VAT number.